mthl/guix-artwork/website/drafts/guile-3.md

 points of the module system, support for structured exceptions—is either optional or backwards-compatible.

-As Guile 2.9 pre-releases trickled, we started testing all the Guile libraries Guix relies on against 2.9.
+As Guile 2.9 pre-releases trickled in, we started testing all the Guile libraries Guix relies on against 2.9.
 For the vast majority of them, all we had to do was to [update their `configure.ac` to allow builds with